-Foreign exchange gains and losses that relate to borrowings are presented in the profit or loss.
 Foreign currency gains and losses are reported on a net basis as either other income or other operating expense depending on whether foreign currency movements are in a net gain or net loss position.
 Non-monetary items measured at fair values in foreign currencies are translated using the exchange rates at the date when the fair values are determined.

-Conversion of foreign currencies
+Conversion of foreign currencies (Cont'd)